wmau/PythonForNeuro/README.md

 Then follow the prompts to set up the env.

-To enter your env, we "activate it" from Prompt/Terminal.
+To enter your env, we "activate" it from Prompt/Terminal.

 Windows: